-Section 21.
+"Section 20.
 Operational Issues Requiring Coordination between the City and County.

 Staff from the City and County have identified shared operational issues and interests as follows:

 - 1. Installation of a permanent back-up power source at WTD's Yarrow Bay Pump Station; - 2.
-Use of additives and other technologies to remove fats, oils and grease from the local sewer system; - 3.
-Potential for use of on-site sewage systems that are not designed to discharge into the sanitary sewer system; - 4.
-Odor control at WTD's York Pump Station discharge; and - 5.
-Inspection of Kirkland's 72-inch stormwater outfall and bathymetry study beyond outfall area.
+Use of additives and other technologies to remove fats, oils and grease from the local sewer system;

+- 3. Potential for use of on-site sewage systems that are not designed to discharge into the sanitary sewer system; - 4.
+Odor control at WTD's York Pump Station discharge; - 5.
+Inspection of Kirkland's 72-inch stormwater outfall and bathymetry study beyond outfall area; and - 6.
+Exploration of sustainable practices, such as serving Kirkland with recycled water.

-The City and County intend to work on these items in a cooperative manner as outlined in Exhibit 1 to this Amendment.
+The City and County agree to work on these items in a cooperative manner as outlined in Exhibit A to this Amendment."

-Section 7.
+Section 6.
 Extension of Basic Agreement.
 The Agreement for Sewage Disposal between the King County and City of Kirkland dated May 2, 1961, as amended, is hereby extended for a period of 20 years and shall continue in full force and effect until July 1, 2056.
 The agreement dated May 2, 1961, as subsequently amended and extended shall constitute the entire Agreement for Sewage Disposal between the parties.